dxnter/blockchain/README.md

 # blockchain

-Simple Python blockchain with a Flask API and a React frontend
+Simple Python blockchain with a Flask API and a React frontend.
+The blockchain was from [a course](https://www.udemy.com/learn-python-by-building-a-blockchain-cryptocurrency/) while the front end was a rewrite in React.

 ![Site image](https://i.imgur.com/YsMub4p.png)